jithendiraa2005sk/jithendiraa2005sk/README.md

 # 👋 Hi there, I'm **Jithendiraa Senthilkumar**!

-## 💫 Aspiring Data Analyst & Full Stack Developer | Python • SQL • Excel | AI/ML Enthusiast
+## 💫 Aspiring Data Analyst & Full Stack Developer | Python • SQL • Excel
 🎓 B.Tech IT | Sri Krishna College of Engineering and Technology
 📊 Passionate about extracting meaningful insights from data and building analytical solutions.
-Also diving into Full Stack Development and AI/ML.
+Also diving into Full Stack Development.

 ---